Baba Yaga: Etymology

-Yaga is more etymologically problematic and there is no clear consensus among scholars about its meaning.
+The etymology of yaga is less clear, and there is no consensus among scholars about its meaning.
 In the 19th century, Alexander Afanasyev proposed the derivation of Proto-Slavic *ož and Sanskrit ahi ('serpent').
 This etymology has been explored by 20th-century scholars.
-Related terms appear in Serbo-Croatian jeza ('horror', 'shudder', 'chill'), Slovene jeza ('anger'), Old Czech jězě ('witch', 'legendary evil female being'), modern Czech jezinka ('wicked wood nymph', 'dryad'), and Polish jędza ('witch', 'evil woman', 'fury').
+Related terms include the Serbian and Croatian jeza ('horror', 'shudder', 'chill'), Slovene jeza ('anger'), Old Czech jězě ('witch', 'legendary evil female being'), modern Czech jezinka ('wicked wood nymph', 'dryad'), and Polish jędza ('witch', 'evil woman', 'fury').
 The term appears in Old Church Slavonic as jęza/jędza ('disease').
-In other Indo-European languages the element iaga has been linked to Lithuanian engti ('to abuse (continuously)', 'to belittle', 'to exploit'), Old English inca ('doubt', 'worry", 'pain'), and Old Norse ekki ('pain', 'worry').
+In other Indo-European languages, the element iaga has been linked to Lithuanian engti ('to abuse (continuously)', 'to belittle', 'to exploit'), Old English inca ('doubt', 'worry', 'pain'), and Old Norse ekki ('pain', 'worry').

 Attestations

+Vladimir Propp wrote that depictions of Baba Yaga taken from various fairy tales do not create a coherent image.

 The first clear reference to Baba Yaga (Iaga baba) occurs in 1755 in Mikhail V. Lomonosov's Russian Grammar.
 In Lomonosov's grammar book, Baba Yaga is mentioned twice among other figures largely from Slavic tradition.
-The second of the two mentions occurs within a list of Slavic gods and beings next to their presumed equivalence in Roman mythology (the Slavic god Perun, for example, appears equated with the Roman god Jupiter).
+The second of the two mentions occurs within a list of Slavic gods and beings next to their presumed equivalents in Roman mythology (the Slavic god Perun, for example, appears equated with the Roman god Jupiter).
 Baba Yaga, however, appears in a third section without an equivalence, highlighting her perceived uniqueness even in this first known attestation.

+In the narratives in which Baba Yaga appears, she displays a number of distinctive attributes: a turning, chicken-legged hut; and a mortar, pestle, and/or mop or broom.
+Baba Yaga may ride on the broom or, most recognizably, inside a mortar, using the broom to sweep away her tracks.
+Russian ethnographer Andrey Toporkov explains Baba Yaga's selection of tools by numerous pagan rituals involving women.
+He suggests that the pestle was first to be used by Baba Yaga, because it may be used as a weapon (as such, it was used in a number of rituals) and the mortar was added later by an association.